giorgiop/giorgiop.github.io/index.md

 ### News
 2017

+- Sep - I have moved to [UvA-Bosch DELTA Lab](https://ivi.fnwi.uva.nl/uvaboschdeltalab/) (Deep Learning Technologies Amsterdam) as a postdoctoral researcher
+- Aug - We have published a follow up [blog post](https://blog.n1analytics.com/distributed-machine-learning-and-partially-homomorphic-encryption-2/) on how to use encrypted models for prediction
 - Aug - Slides of our ICML17 workshop talk on entity resolution and logistic regression with encrypted data is [online]({{site.baseurl}}assets/slides/2017_ICML.pdf)
 - Jul - We published a first [blog post](https://blog.n1analytics.com/distributed-machine-learning-and-partially-homomorphic-encryption-1/) on federated machine learning and Paillier homomorphic encryption
 - Jun - I will be joining the [UvA-Bosch](https://ivi.fnwi.uva.nl/uvaboschdeltalab/) lab in Amsterdam, working on deep learning with [Max Welling](https://staff.fnwi.uva.nl/m.welling/)